KalyaniGunnam/backend-learnings/notes/04-why-to-learn-java-springboot-microservices.md

 Frameworks significantly reduce development time while providing enhanced functionality.
 Frameworks like **ReactJS** and **AngularJS** are categorized as frontend frameworks.
 They are used in conjunction with core technologies to build efficient and scalable applications, demonstrating their value in modern development.

 # What Is Microservice
-A microservice is a software architecture pattern where an application is built as a collection of small, loosely coupled, and independently deployable services.
+A microservice is a software architecture pattern where an application is built as a collection of small, loosely coupled and independently deployable services.
 Each service is designed to perform a specific business function and communicates with other services through lightweight protocols like HTTP or messaging queues.